maxmatthews-egl/automation-processes/README.md

 These tasks are to organise two files and change their file path within the script.
 One file will be a pure extraction from Igloo in CSV form, the other will some require manual manipulation detailed below.

 ### 1.1 Reserve Risk sims
 This is a CSV extracted from Igloo Desktop.
-The extraction process is documented here: PLACEHOLER
+The extraction process is documented here: PLACEHOLDER

 ### 1.2 Class Reserves
 This file requires manual manipulation by copying and pasting from Igloo Manager.
 To accurately set up take the following steps: